Car dependence and urban sprawl has created a pervasive mythology, as planner Roberta Gratz notes:

 —Cities Back from the Edge, p.
 163

 Urban planner Jeff Speck neatly sums up this erosion of freedom by observing that the motor car is now more like a prosthetic device than the instrument of liberty that it seemed to be in the 1950s.
 It acts more like a costly crutch that we depend on to live normal lives, than something we can voluntarily use to markedly improve our lives.
-(And it is far from being the only technology to have evolved in this manner: many would argue personal computers and mobile phones have done likewise.)
+(And it is far from being the only technology to have evolved in this manner: many would argue smartphones and other digital devices have done likewise.)